molebox/seed-postgres-database-tutorial/guide.md

 }
 ```

-The function first validates the contents of the row using the contains function from the validator library.
+The function first validates the contents of the row using the contains function from the `validator` library.
 This is necessary because some countries can have an extra comma in their name.
 An extra comma in a csv file equates to an extra column and the table created and defined in the `schema.sql` file dictates that only 3 columns will exist.
-If this check fails fast-csv will not accept the row and throw an event, which is used to print a message to the console to inform the user.
+If this check fails `fast-csv `will not accept the row and throw an event, which is used to print a message to the console to inform the user.

 If the row is accepted then it is added to an array.
 Once the parsing is finished and all the row data is added to the array the connection is established with the Postgres database.
-The data array is then iterated over, for each row in the array a client instance is acquired from the pool and an insert query is used as an argument, along with the row data.
+The data array is then iterated over, for each row in the array a client instance is acquired from the pool and an `INSERT` query is used as an argument, along with the row data.
 If the row is successfully inserted into the table then its corresponding data is printed to the console, if any errors occur they are also printed to the console.
-Finally the done function is called to release the clients back to the pool.
+Finally, the done function is called to release the clients back to the pool.

-Putting this all together in one final function called seed where the data is written to the csv file, a stream is created to read the data from the output file and then the insert function is piped to the stream.
+The final function called seed is where the data is written to the csv file, a stream is created to read the data from the output file and then the `INSERT` function is piped to the stream.

 ```js
 // all the other code from main.js